ThomasYangth/NHDMRG/README.md

 A library for density-matrix renormalization group for non-Hermitian systems.
 Still under development.

+Currently to run: `julia test/main.jl`.

 Modified based on the open-source (Hermitian) DMRG code on [tensors.net by Glen Evenbly](https://www.tensors.net/dmrg).
 Non-Hermitian DMRG algorithm based on [1] and [2].

-The code runs on Julia.Library requirements:
+The code runs on Julia.
+Library requirements:
 - ITensors
 - Arpack
 - MatrixEquations